The Most Vegan-Friendly Universities in the UK

 As part of its Sustainable Food Policy, the university is working towards a 50% reduction in meat and dairy options across campus by the end of 2023.
 The university has promoted World Vegan Month with events including cookery demonstrations, vegan food giveaways, and a three-course dinner.
 Meat-free eateries on campus include Green Shoots Café, bubble tea and dessert shop Boba Time, and The Falafel House, each of which has delicious vegan fare.

 Goldsmiths, University of London

-Goldsmiths’ decision to remove all cow flesh from sale as part of its efforts to help save the planet inspired other universities across the country to cut the amount of meat they offer and up their vegan game!
+Goldsmiths’ decision in 2019 to remove all cow flesh from catering services across campus as part of its efforts to help the planet inspired other UK universities to cut the amount of meat they offer – and to up their vegan game!
 University eateries present vegan food first on their counters in an effort to help reduce meat consumption.
 Hot vegan lunches are available from The Balcony and sandwiches, cakes, and hot drinks from the Students’ Union Café.

 Imperial College London